 It gets you Found in the Search Engines

-Yes blogging will help your SEO efforts.
-It will help to bring new visitors to your website.
+Yes, blogging will help your SEO efforts and it will help to bring new visitors to your website.

 How do people find your website currently?